flowmo-ai/open_ai_client/README.md

 end

 api_instance = OpenAIClient::AssistantsApi.new
-thread_id = 'thread_id_example' # String | The ID of the thread that the message and files belong to. message_id = 'message_id_example' # String | The ID of the message that the files belongs to. opts = {
-  limit: 20, # Integer | A limit on the number of objects to be returned.
-Limit can range between 1 and 100, and the default is 20.
-  order: 'desc', # String | Sort order by the `created_at` timestamp of the objects. `asc` for ascending order and `desc` for descending order.
-  after: 'after_example', # String | A cursor for use in pagination. `after` is an object ID that defines your place in the list.
-For instance, if you make a list request and receive 100 objects, ending with obj_foo, your subsequent call can include after=obj_foo in order to fetch the next page of the list.
-  before: 'before_example' # String | A cursor for use in pagination. `before` is an object ID that defines your place in the list.
-For instance, if you make a list request and receive 100 objects, ending with obj_foo, your subsequent call can include before=obj_foo in order to fetch the previous page of the list.
-}

-begin
-  #Returns a list of message files.
-  result = api_instance.list_message_files(thread_id, message_id, opts)
-  p result
-rescue OpenAIClient::ApiError => e
-  puts "Exception when calling AssistantsApi->list_message_files: #{e}" end
-# Setup authorization
-OpenAIClient.configure do |config|
-end

-api_instance = OpenAIClient::AssistantsApi.new
 thread_id = 'thread_id_example' # String | The ID of the [thread](/docs/api-reference/threads) the messages belong to.
 opts = {
   limit: 20, # Integer | A limit on the number of objects to be returned.
 Limit can range between 1 and 100, and the default is 20.
   order: 'desc', # String | Sort order by the `created_at` timestamp of the objects. `asc` for ascending order and `desc` for descending order.
   after: 'after_example', # String | A cursor for use in pagination. `after` is an object ID that defines your place in the list.
 For instance, if you make a list request and receive 100 objects, ending with obj_foo, your subsequent call can include after=obj_foo in order to fetch the next page of the list.
-  before: 'before_example' # String | A cursor for use in pagination. `before` is an object ID that defines your place in the list.
+  before: 'before_example', # String | A cursor for use in pagination. `before` is an object ID that defines your place in the list.
 For instance, if you make a list request and receive 100 objects, ending with obj_foo, your subsequent call can include before=obj_foo in order to fetch the previous page of the list.
+  run_id: 'run_id_example' # String | Filter messages by the run ID that generated them.
 }

 begin